Diary of Sydney James Campbell, 3 March 1915 - 11 May 1915 - Part 1

 however a native juggler who played

-with a snake, grew a bangan tree
+with a snake, grew a banyan tree

-[[?]], blew fire from his
+out of nothing, blew fire from his

-mouth, & did sleight of hand tricks
+mouth, & did sleight-of-hand tricks

-uncommonly well. we took on 1400 tons
+uncommonly well.
+We took on 1400 tons

 of coal & the coaling operation were